ABS-CBN Broadcasting Center: 1992–1999: Second era under ABS-CBN

 After past five years and four months of reopening on January 22, 1992, ABS-CBN finally regained full control of the facility after both PTV and the PBS/BBS moved out of the area to a new broadcasting complex (PIA/Government Information and Media Center Building) and the new 500 ft (150 m) transmitter tower situated in Visayas Avenue, Quezon City.

-The network renovated the Broadcasting Center and began the long, tedious process of updating its broadcasting technology and equipment.
+The company renovated the Broadcasting Center and began the long, tedious process of updating its broadcasting technology and equipment.
 By the end of the millennium, the Broadcast Center had become the most advanced broadcast facility in the Philippines.